 The Canadian Copyright Act provides the general rule for the length of copyright protection for published works as:

-the life of the author, the remainder of the calendar year in which the author dies, and a period of fifty years following the end of that calendar year.
+the life of the author, the remainder of the calendar year in which the author dies, and a period of seventy years following the end of that calendar year.

-This is often referred to as "life-plus-fifty."
+This is often referred to as "life-plus-seventy."
 Under this rule, an author has copyright in a work they create throughout their lifetime.
-Their heirs or assignees have copyright for a period of 50 years after the author's death.
+Their heirs or assignees have copyright for a period of 70 years after the author's death.

-The copyright will expire at the calendar year end of the fiftieth year from the death of the author.
+The copyright will expire at the calendar year end of the seventieth year from the death of the author.

-For example, if an author died on 1 June 1970, copyright in their works expires on 31 December 2020.
-All of that author's works will expire at the same time unless they are subject to an exception to the general rule of copyright as discussed further below.
+However, if copyright in a work expired after the original duration of life-plus-fifty before 30 December 2022, it remains in the public domain.
+For example, if an author died on 1 June 1970, copyright in their works expired on 31 December 2020.
+Under the new law, if an author died on 1 June 1973, copyright in their works will expire on 31 December 2043.
+Copyright in all of that author's works will expire at the same time unless they're subject to an exception to the general rule of copyright as discussed further below.

 Duration Determined by Author's Life